denten-books/plain-text/3-format.md

 the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.
-The move between paper and such *composite media* carries with it a profound shift in the physical affordances of everyday document.
+The move between paper and such *composite media* carries with it a profound shift in the physical affordances of the everyday document.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other drives, keyboards, and screens.
 Networked textuality extends into the